PHPOffice/PhpSpreadsheet/docs/faq.md

 At present, this only allows you to write Xlsx files without the need for ZipArchive (not to read Xlsx or Ods)

-## Excel 2007 cannot open the file generated on Windows

-"Excel found unreadable content in '\*.xlsx'.
-Do you want to recover the contents of this workbook?
-If you trust the source of this workbook, click Yes."

-Some older versions of the 5.2.x php\_zip extension on Windows contain an error when creating ZIP files.
-The version that can be found on
-<http://snaps.php.net/win32/php5.2-win32-latest.zip> should work at all
-times.

-Alternatively, upgrading to at least PHP 5.2.9 should solve the problem.

-If you can't locate a clean copy of ZipArchive, then you can use the PCLZip library as an alternative when writing Xlsx files, as described above.

 ## Fatal error: Allowed memory size of xxx bytes exhausted (tried to allocate yyy bytes) in zzz on line aaa

 PhpSpreadsheet holds an "in memory" representation of a spreadsheet, so